sheerlox/auto_grader/README.md

 The program should make use of all available CPU cores in order to grade submissions as fast as possible.

+A test unit crashing must also just be reported as having errored, and not crash the whole test suite / program.

 The project should contain basic test helpers (e.g. assert that a given function is called inside a specific JUnit test in a given file, or inspect